About the Architecture Archives

 - Pittsburgh Architecture: A Guide to Research.
 1998-.
 Print and online publication,

 - A Campus Renewed: A Decade of Building at Carnegie Mellon, 1986-1996.
 Hewlett Gallery, Carnegie Mellon University, Pittsburgh, PA.
 1996.
-Exhibition and lecture by Peter Bohlin of Bohlin Cywinski Jackson, and Michael Dennis of Michael Dennis & Associates.
+Exhibition.
+Martin Aurand, curator.
+With lecture by Peter Bohlin of Bohlin Cywinski Jackson, and Michael Dennis of Michael Dennis & Associates.

 - Carnegie Mellon Buildings and Campus Plans Database.
 1996-.
 Online database.